Pulmonary Embolism: What It Is, Risk Factors, Symptoms, Types & Treatment

 What is a pulmonary embolism?

-A pulmonary embolism, or PE, is caused by blood clots in the major arteries in the lungs.
+A pulmonary embolism, or PE, is caused by one or more blood clots in at least one of the major arteries in the lungs.
 The blood clots typically form as a clot in the veins of the legs (deep vein thrombosis, or DVT), travel through the heart and get stuck in the lungs.
 They are responsible for up to 300,000 deaths per year and are one of the leading causes of cardiovascular mortality in the United States.

 Risk factors for pulmonary embolism